erlingrj/iot-temp/report.md

 ![alt text](doc/remote_system.bmp "Fig. XX Local System")

-Fig. 2: Remote system
+*Fig. 2: Remote system*

 #### Database
 We have two non relational databases hosted on AWS.
 The first is the full log.
 All the events broadcasted with MQTT in the *local system* is entered here.
-Fig. XX shows an entry with the different fields.
-The second database contains just a single entry per Customer as shown in Fig. XX, it holds the current value for the system variables, in our current case this is only *temperature* and *control policy*
+Fig. 3 shows an entry with the different fields.
+The second database contains just a single entry per Customer as shown in Fig. 4, it holds the current value for the system variables, in our current case this is only *temperature* and *control policy*

 The database interface is a REST interface that accepts GET requests and POST request to access *temperature* and *control policy* events.
 This interface is used by the Logger/Gateway process in the *local system* .